Michigan lawyer discusses situations that lead to a workers’ comp claim being denied and how to protect your legal rights.

 Medical evidence from a treating doctor is the gold standard when evaluating causation and disability.
 Watch out for employers who rely upon so called “independent” medical examinations.

-Employees who find their workers’ comp claim denied will not have access to medical treatment or lost wages.
+Employees who find their workers’ comp claim denied in Michigan will not have access to medical treatment or lost wages.
 This can lead to additional medical problems and financial distress.
 We recommend people in this situation use their group health insurance for continuing medical care.

 A disabled employee needs continuing medical proof for their claim.
 Medical care ensures there is evidence about causation and disability.
 A treating doctor is also the best person to testify in a case.

-Employees who find their workers’ comp claim denied should seek the advice of an experienced attorney.
+Employees who find their workers’ comp claim denied in Michigan should seek the advice of an experienced attorney.
 It is possible to file an Application for Mediation or Hearing and challenge the employer/insurance carrier dispute.
 A magistrate will decide if additional work injury insurance benefits should be paid and for how long.

 Disabled employees cannot expect to win based upon common sense.
 Medical and vocational evidence must be developed and presented at trial.
 Specific procedures must be followed, and the rules of evidence will apply.
 Many of these cases are eventually settled for a lump sum cash payment.